FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 The `<driver_name>_ophyd.py` file should contain a class inheriting from ophyd.Device (or one of its subclasses).
 Each component with `kind='normal'` or `'hinted'` (or unspecified) of the defined device will appear as a channel in CAMELS.
 Components with `kind='config'` should be managed in the instrument settings in the UI.
 A quick way to get started is using the `custom_function_signal` module.
 These Signals inherit from ophyd's Signal and provide a way to use any python function for setting / reading the channel.
 The example below shows, how to use these.
 A function can be passed to the component directly, while a class method needs to be passed in the constructor.
+You may add a function `finalize_steps`.
+If this function exists, it will be called after a protocol.
+This function should be used to close / deinitialize the instrument if necessary.

 <details>
   <summary>Code example for an ophyd file</summary>